yast/yast-ruby-bindings/README.md

 ### Testing

 The YaST team encourages to use RSpec for testing YaST code in Ruby.
-To help in that task, this gem includes some RSpec extensions.
-In order to use them all, the following line must be added to the tests.
+To help in that task, this gem includes some RSpec extensions under the {Yast::RSpec}
+namespace.
+In order to use these extensions, the following line must be added to the tests.

 ```ruby
 require 'yast/rspec'
 ```

-For example, the following code makes use of the #path helper provided by {Yast::RSpec::SCR} (the only extension currently provided).
+For example, the following code makes use of the #path helper provided by {Yast::RSpec::SCR}.

 ```ruby